Lenny Dee (organist)

 Leonard George DeStoppelaire (January 5, 1923 – February 12, 2006), better known as Lenny Dee, was an American virtuoso organist who played many styles of music.
-His record albums were among the most popular of easy listening and space age pop organists of the 1950s through the early 1970s.
+His record albums were among the most popular of easy listening and space age pop organists of the 1950s through the early 1980s.
 His signature hit, "Plantation Boogie", charted as a Top 20 hit in 1955.
 He also had a gold record with 1970's Spinning Wheel.

 Dee played a variety of songs in numerous styles.
 He played original compositions, popular songs, and novelty tunes, and was a master of improvisation.
 Although his unique style was a pop/boogie-woogie blend, he also played ballads, country and western, jazz, rock, and patriotic songs.

 Biography

 Early years

 Born in Chicago, Illinois, United States, As a child, he sang in his church's choir; he also played ukulele, banjo and accordion.
-As a teenager, he turned playing the accordion into a profession in his uncle's quartet, which he continued until he volunteered into the Navy during World War II in 1943 aboard the aircraft carrier, USS Lexington.
+As a teenager, he turned playing the accordion into a profession in his uncle's quartet, which he continued until he volunteered into the Navy during World War II in 1943 aboard the aircraft carrier USS Lexington.

 Upon his return from service, Dee spent his Navy earnings on a Hammond Model A organ, one of the earliest of its kind.
 With money from the G.I.
 Bill, he received instruction in organ at the Chicago Conservatory of Music.
-Afterward, he began playing hotels and night clubs in the south in the late 1940s to some degree of success, but no record contracts.
+Afterwards, he began playing hotels and night clubs in the south in the late 1940s to some degree of success, but no record contracts.